Juliet-Ol/quote/README.md

 **By Juliet Agutu Oluoch February 2022

-**Description**
+**Description and how it works**

 Words of wisdom is an app with inspirational messages.
-Someone posts an inspirational message and the author.
+Someone can post an inspirational message and the author.
 The inspirational message gets likes or dislikes.
 The message can also be deleted.

+A user types in there name, a quote and the author of the quote.
+The date is automatically generated.

 **Setup/Installation Requirements Bugs**

-The like and dislike button is currently not available.
+The like and dislike button is currently not working for upvotes and downvotes.
 Contact juliet.oluoch@student.moringaschool.com

 **Technologies used**
 HTML